RandomSearch18/a-level-project/docs/readme.md

     print(data_file_path)
 ```

 I decided to give the validation for arguments its own function, `validate_args()`, because it will allow me to write unit tests for it later on.
-I also decided to give the error printing its own function, `print_error()`, in case I want to use a library for logging or make it more complicated in some other way later on.
+I also decided to give the error printing its own procedure, `print_error()`, in case I want to use a library for logging or make it more complicated in some other way later on.
 Similarly, `get_data_file_path()` is its own function in case I want to make the logic more complicated later on, and to make it easier to test.

 I also improved my validation from my validation plan to also check if too many arguments are provided, to match usual argument parsing conventions.